Last updated: February 04, 2020

-While using Our Service, we collect the following personal information
+While using our Service, we collect the following personal information

 Personal information, when you share it voluntarily (Email address and first and last name)

-While using Our Service, others may share the following data with us:
+While using our Service, others may share the following data with us:

-Analytics: We use Google Analytics and Wix analytics on parts of the Service, which shares information about your browser type, access times, pages viewed, IP Address, and activity just before and during your use of the Service with us (your “Analytic Information”).
+Analytics: We use Google Analytics on parts of the Service, which shares information about your browser type, access times, pages viewed, IP Address, and activity just before and during your use of the Service with us (your “Analytic Information”).
 You can read more about this collection and sharing, as well as your ability to opt out, below in the section entitled “Cookies and other Usage Information.”

 Purchases: If you make a purchase on the Service (such as purchasing a Booster Program on Mighty Networks, the platform holder of your device (Apple or Google, for example) or Service that processes your payment will share information about your purchase history, so that we can properly credit you and provide you with any purchases on the Service (your “Purchase Information”).

 2. How we use the personal information